A LETTER FROM OUR CLINIC DIRECTOR

 I wanted to personally write to you regarding the Coronavirus to let you know how we will be proceeding as a health care office.
 First and foremost, we have and will always have your highest health and safety as our number one priority.
 We are constantly following updates given by the CDC, state and federal government to ensure we are operating within proper guidelines.

-In accordance with WA State guidelines, we are required to have all employees and visitors wear masks (unless exempt).
+In accordance with WA State guidelines, we are requiring all employees and visitors wear masks (unless exempt)

 Routinely clean all frequently touched surfaces such as workstations, counter tops, adjusting tables and doorknobs.